Pilot Grants Defines the Spectrum of Translational Research as -

 - T2 - research allows investigators to extend limited clinical observations into controlled environments (eg, phase III clinical trials) to establish evidence-based efficacy under optimal settings

-- T3 - investigators establish how specific prevention and treatment strategies work in real-world community settings (eg, phase IV trials), assessing effectiveness, cost-effectiveness and the influence on health practice.
-Important health agenda in the community need to be translated back to the clinic and bench, respectively, to inform the processes of relevant application and basic discovery; these studies are considered as reverse T3 projects.
+- T3 - investigators establish how specific prevention and treatment strategies work in real-world community settings (eg, phase IV trials), assessing effectiveness, cost-effectiveness, and the influence on health practice.
+Important health agenda in the community needs to be translated back to the clinic and bench, respectively, to inform the processes of relevant application and basic discovery; these studies are considered as reverse T3 projects.

 - T4 - research involves the application of validated, health practices from communities to their impact on human populations.
 The latter is the ultimate pay-off for national and institutional investments into the translational research platform.

 The Atlanta Clinical & Translational Science Institute (ACTSI) Pilot Grants is a catalyst and vehicle for the transformation of clinical and translational science in Atlanta.
 Pilot Grants promotes new networks of multidisciplinary and inter-institutional research teams to re-engineer the health sciences enterprise of the city.
 The program enhances currently available resources from each ACTSI partner by investing in new clinical and translational research paradigms, to encourage young faculty to develop cutting-edge science, and to become the glue that cements investigators and projects across the research consortium.
 Funding is used to support one to two year pilot projects consonant with the broad aims and objectives of ACTSI.